Straight, Clean and Simple

 Straight, Clean and Simple is the fourth studio album by Anne Murray issued in 1971 on Capitol Records.
 Outside Canada, where Anne Murray was not so well known, it was simply titled Anne Murray.
 The album contained material by Burt Bacharach, Hal David, Kenny Rogers and Kin Vassy.
-The album peaked at No.4 on the RPM album chart in Canada on 27 March 1971.
+The album peaked at No. 4 on the RPM album chart in Canada on 27 March 1971 and at No. 121 on the Billboard Top LP's chart.